ipfs/js-ipfs/examples/README.md

 - Storing and Retrieving blocks (soon™)
 - IPLD (InterPlanetary Linked-Data) (soon™)
 - IPFS Networking - Managing your swarm, libp2p and more (soon™)

+## Adding new examples

+All examples should include a `test.js` file.
+The implementation will differ depending on if your example is intended to run under node or the browser.

+### Browser `test.js`

+All browser examples should either be a whole webapp or a simple demo (e.g. just `index.html` and `index.js` files).

+#### Webapp

+Webapps must have a `package.json` that contains either a `build` or a `bundle` script.
+This script should place all assets in a folder named `dist`, `build` or `public` including an `index.html` file.
+During testing this will have a web server run over it using `http-server`.

+#### Simple demo

+Simple demos must have an `index.html` file in the root of the demo folder.
+This file will be loaded in a browser and tested via a `file://` URL.

+#### Browser `test.js`

+Your `test.js` file should contain a [Nightwatch](https://www.npmjs.com/package/nightwatch) scenario that will be executed.
+The URL to example will be present in the `IPFS_EXAMPLE_TEST_URL` environmental variable when the test is run.

+### Node

+Your `test.js` file should export an async function that sets up your test, runs any assertions, tears down anything set up and throws an error if the test fails.